 Shell Prelude FLNG

-Shell will soon begin commissioning Prelude, the world's first floating liquefied natural gas (FLNG) project, following its arrival at the Prelude field location.
-Prelude FLNG will be the largest floating facility ever built.
+Prelude FLNG is the largest floating facility ever built.
 It will unlock new energy resources offshore and produce approximately 5.3 million tonnes per annum (mtpa) of liquids: 3.6 mtpa of LNG, 1.3 mtpa of condensate and 0.4 mtpa of liquefied petrolem gas.

 FLNG will allow Shell to produce natural gas at sea, turn it into liquefied natural gas and then transfer it directly to the ships that will transport it to customers.
 It will enable the development of gas resources ranging from clusters of smaller more remote fields to potentially larger fields via multiple facilities where, for a range of reasons, an onshore development is not viable.
 This can mean faster, cheaper, more flexible development and deployment strategies for resources that were previously uneconomic or constrained by technical or other risks.